dytanium/upworkrss/tasks.md

 ## Feeds
 ### Create
-1. New component and route
+[x] 1.
+New component and route
-2. What needs to be collected?
+[x] 2.
+What needs to be collected?
-3. Create the form - placeholder for color? or a dropdown?
+[x] 3.
+Create the form - for color: https://tailwindui.com/components/application-ui/forms/select-menus
-4. Create the backend code to save feed
+[x] 4.
+Create the backend code to save feed
-5. Finish form, ensure the color works properly
-6. Ensure new feed shows up on dashboard
+[x] 5.
+Finish form, ensure the color works properly [x] 6.
+Ensure new feed shows up on dashboard
-7. Pull in a notification component
+[x] 7.
+Pull in a notification component
-8. When saving a feed, send a notification
+[x] 8.
+When saving a feed, send a notification
+[x] 9.
+Cleanup the save code - use a relationship
+[x] 10.
+Cleanup the HTML! see if we can get the dropdown status-select to work - we want to see the colors!

+### View
+[x] 1.
+New component and route
+2.

 # Someday
 1. On main sidebar, add last updated to each feed